divergentti/Micropython-for-ESP32/Airquality/esp32-oled-mhz19b-pms9103m-bme680/readme.md

 - Chip is ESP32-D0WD-V3 (revision v3.1)
 - Features: WiFi, BT, Dual Core, 240MHz, VRef calibration in efuse, Coding Scheme None
 - checked Aliexpress order in the Specifications is different VCC than in datasheet.
 Minimun VCC is 4.90 volts!
-- used USB power suply, now VCC is 4.98 volts = in specs
+- used USB power suply, now VCC is 4.98 volts = in specs but need webrepl for remote console
 - found WIFICONN_AS.py issue with webrepl startup.
 The runtimeconfig.json gives value 1 for true, the contructor expected True or False
 - fixed contructor self.starwbr = bool(startwebrepl)
+- issue continues with 4.98 volts now when webrepl works

 6.9.2024: